 Wrap them in cheese or cold cuts for an extra boost!

-Hummus is another way to get a vegan-friendly keto snack in your mix!
-You need to be careful about how much you consume (make sure to check the carbs per serving), but hummus is a delicious snack to add to your store-bought repertoire.
+While traditional hummus (made with chickpeas) isn't particularly low in carbs, there are a variety of low-carb alternatives you can make or buy.
+Of course, you need to be careful about how much you consume (make sure to check the net carbs per serving), but hummus can be a delicious snack to add to your store-bought repertoire.

 Dip peppers, carrots, celery, or pork rinds to really get your snacking game on!

-The above is far from a complete list of snacks, but they are some of our favorites!
+The above is far from a complete keto grocery list, but they are some of our favorites!
 Some other snacks that didn’t quite make the cut are:

 - Cherry tomatoes